José Vicente de Freitas

 De Freitas was born in Calheta, Madeira.
 He fought in Flanders during Portuguese participation in World War I, and was awarded the Grand-Cross of the Order of the Tower and Sword, the highest Portuguese decoration.

 He was a colonel when the 28 May 1926 movement took place.
 He supported the Ditadura Nacional and was Instruction Minister from 1927 to 1929.
-He served as 98th Prime Minister (President of the Council of Ministers), from 18 April 1928 until 8 July 1929, shortly after being promoted to general.
+He served as Prime Minister (President of the Council of Ministers), from 18 April 1928 until 8 July 1929, shortly after being promoted to general.
 He died in Lisbon with the rank of General.

 Family

-He was son of José Joaquim de Freitas and Sophia Amélia de Freitas, who had seven children.
+He was the son of José Joaquim de Freitas and Sofia Amélia de Freitas, who had eight children.
 Vicente de Freitas was brother to: